 Christmastime is here—literally and figuratively, of course.

-After the American Civil War, this veteran's organization was commonly referred to as the G.A.R., founded on April 6th, 1866, in Decatur, Illinois.
-As a benevolent organization to help with health and burial needs of Union veterans, one can find G.A.R. symbolism and monuments throughout American cemeteries marking the graves of men and women who served during the war.
+After the American Civil War, this veteran's group was commonly referred to as the G.A.R., founded on April 6th, 1866, in Decatur, Illinois.
+It was a benevolent organization that helped with health and burial needs of Union veterans.
+One can find G.A.R. symbolism and monuments throughout American cemeteries marking the graves of men and women who served during the war.

 This spring, I plan to tackle a lengthier discussion on this particular lot and those in it with a specifically aimed “Story in Stone.”
-As for this “holiday edition” of our blog, I’d like you the reader to put yourself in the shoes of a Frederick soldier or civilian resident experiencing Christmas, 1862 with the country at war.
-To give context, the attack on Fort Sumter was in April, 1861, and the First Battle of Bull Run occurred on July 21st, of 1861 in Manassas, Virginia.
-Just over a year later, the Second Battle of Bull Run took place in late August and was a decisive Confederate victory.
+As for this “holiday edition” of our blog, I’d like you, the reader, to put yourself in the shoes of a Frederick soldier or civilian resident experiencing Christmas, 1862 with the country at war.
+To give context, the attack on Fort Sumter took place in April, 1861, and the First Battle of Bull Run occurred on July 21st, of 1861 in Manassas, Virginia.
+Just over a year later, the Second Battle of Bull Run was fought in late August and resulted in a decisive Confederate victory.
 This prompted Gen. Robert E. Lee to cross the Potomac River and bring the war to the North (or Union) for the first time.
-The first major, northern (or Union) town he would bring his Army of Northern Virginia would be Frederick in early September.
+The first major, northern (or Union) town that he would bring his Army of Northern Virginia would be Frederick.
+This was in early September.

 The Rebels entered on September 4th and 5th and stayed until the 10th.
-The rest, as they say, is history.
+The rest of the story, as they say, is history.
 These soldiers were mostly seen as unwelcome guests, and they departed heading west out of town toward the Middletown Valley, and points on the other side of South Mountain.
-Two high-pitched battles would follow: The battle of South Mountain occurred at three mountain gaps west of Middletown and Burkittsville on September 14th, followed by the Battle of Antietam just three days later.
+Two high-pitched battles would follow: The Battle of South Mountain occurred at three mountain gaps west of Middletown and Burkittsville on September 14th, and was followed by the Battle of Antietam just three days later.

 Sufficed to say, it was a troubling fall and winter.
 Certainly not to downplay our last two holiday seasons with Covid-19 at the forefront, but this was a true time of turmoil where people were dying at the hands of fellow Americans.
 The Union was under siege, and no end or compromise was clearly in sight.
 I found it interesting that a newspaper edition of the Maryland Union was published and distributed on Thursday, December 25th of that year.